harness/developer-hub/kb/reference-architectures/ccm/Creating CCM Cloud Connectors At Scale/ccm-connectors-via-code-repo-and-iacm.md

 For the Harness platform API Key, you'll need to:

 1. Create a service account
-2. Give the service account account admin for all resources including child scopes.
+2. Give the service account account admin for all account level resources.
 This is overpermissive.
 If you want, you can also create a custom role that only has connector admin.
 3. Create an API key, then a token.
 Copy the token value
 4. Create a a new secret with the token